-You may know that a habitat is the natural home of an organism, but we’ll delve a little bit deeper and explore some of the different types that exist.
-A habitat is an area where animals, plants and other organisms grow and a diverse ecosystem where specific systems thrive.
+You may know that habitat is the natural home of an organism, but we’ll delve a little bit deeper and explore some of the different types that exist.
+A habitat is an area where animals, plants, and other organisms grow and a diverse ecosystem where specific systems thrive.
 Within their habitat, organisms can find all they need to survive.

 There are numerous diversified habitats, but we’ll focus on 8 types of habitats in this article.
 Together, we’ll learn about various habitats and the creatures that make their homes in these places.